-The District shall make available, upon request of the federal awarding agency or pass-through entity (ISBE):
+The District shall make available, upon request of the federal awarding agency or pass-through entity (III.
+State Board of Education):

-- A. Technical specifications on proposed procurements where the federal awarding agency or passthrough entity believes such review is needed to ensure that the item or service specified is the one being proposed for acquisition; and - B. Procurement documents (such as requests for proposals or invitations for bids, or independent cost estimates) for pre-procurement review when one or more of the circumstances in §200.324(b) apply.
+- A. Technical specifications on proposed procurements where the federal awarding agency or pass-through entity believes such review is needed to ensure that the item or service specified is the one being proposed for acquisition; and - B. Procurement documents (such as requests for proposals or invitations for bids, or independent cost estimates) for pre-procurement review when one or more of the circumstances in §200.325(b) apply.